Background pattern

 1. What is Adisocol and what is it used for

-Ursodeoxycholic acid affects the composition of bile, which dissolves cholesterol gallstones.
-The effect of ursodeoxycholic acid on primary biliary cholangitis and cystic fibrosis can be explained by several mechanisms, including a protective effect on liver cells and an effect on the immune system.
+Ursodeoxycholic acid influences the composition of bile, which dissolves cholesterol gallstones.
+The effect of ursodeoxycholic acid in primary biliary cholangitis and cystic fibrosis can be explained by several mechanisms, such as a protective effect on liver cells and an effect on the immune system.

 1. Ursodeoxycholic acid is used in patients: